DiegoLibonati/Slider-React/README.md

 ## Documentation

-In the `helpers/data.js` file we are going to get all the information about the persons:
+In the `helpers/data.ts` file we are going to get all the information about the persons:

 ```
+import { Person } from "../entities/entities";

-export const people = [
+export const people: Person[] = [
   {
     id: 1,
     image: